bassimeledath/naturrate/README.md

 ## Project Structure

-frontend/: Contains the HTML, CSS, and JavaScript files for the frontend. backend/: Contains the Python backend files (not required for frontend deployment).
+- **frontend:** Contains the HTML, CSS, and JavaScript files for the frontend.
+- **backend:** Contains the Python backend files (not required for frontend deployment).

 ## Technologies Used